Roger Y. Tsien: Industrial activities

-Tsien was also a notable biochemical inventor and holds or co-holds about 100 patents till 2010.
-In 1996, Tsien co-founded the Aurora Biosciences Corporation, which went public in 1997.
+Tsien was also a notable biochemical inventor and held or coheld about 100 patents till 2010.
+In 1996, Tsien cofounded the Aurora Biosciences Corporation, which went public in 1997.
 In 2001, Aurora was acquired by the Vertex Pharmaceuticals.
-Similarly, Tsien was also a scientific co-founder of Senomyx in 1999.
+Similarly, Tsien was also a scientific cofounder of Senomyx in 1999.

 Tsien also promoted science education to promising young scientists through the first-ever San Diego Science Festival Lunch with a Laureate Program.

 Personal life

-According to the Qian (Tsien) clan genealogy book, Tsien is a 34th-generational descendant of King Qian Liu of the Wuyue Kingdom of ancient China.
-His family belongs to the line of King Qian Hongzong.
-Tsien's parents Hsue-Chu Tsien and Yi-Ying Li (李懿颖) came from Hangzhou and Beijing, respectively.
+Tsien is a 34th-generational descendant of the King of Wuyüeh, Tsien Liu.
+Tsien's parents Hsue-Chu Tsien and Yi-Ying Li (李懿穎) came from Hangzhou and Beijing, respectively.

-Tsien had a number of engineers in his extended family, including his father Hsue-Chu Tsien who was an MIT-educated mechanical engineer and his mother's brothers Y. T. Li (李耀滋) and Shihying Lee (李诗颖), who were engineering professors at MIT.
+Tsien had a number of engineers in his extended family, including his father Hsue-Chu Tsien who was an MIT-educated mechanical engineer and his mother's brothers Yao-Tzu Li and Shih-Ying Lee, who were engineering professors at MIT.
 Tsien's mother Yi-Ying Li was a nurse.
-The famous rocket scientist Tsien Hsue-shen, regarded as the co-founding father of the Jet Propulsion Laboratory of the California Institute of Technology and, later, the director of the Chinese ballistic-missile and space programs, is a cousin of Tsien's father.
+The rocket scientist Tsien Hsue-shen, regarded as the cofounding father of the Jet Propulsion Laboratory of the California Institute of Technology and, later, the director of the Chinese ballistic-missile and space programs, is a cousin of Tsien's father.

-Tsien was the younger brother of Richard Tsien, a renowned neurobiologist currently at New York University, and Louis Tsien, a software engineer.
+Tsien was the younger brother of Richard Tsien, a neurobiologist at New York University, and Louis Tsien, a software engineer.
 Tsien, who called his own work molecular engineering, once said, "I'm doomed by heredity to do this kind of work."

 He was married to Wendy Globe.